-According to Dr. Tara Clarke, Visiting Assistant Professor, Duke University and Director of Outreach, Lemur Love, Inc:
+According to Dr. Tara Clarke, former Visiting Assistant Professor, Duke University and former Director of Outreach, Lemur Love, Inc:

 When I decided to create a tour to Madagascar, it was because of a desire to help make a positive impact on lemur conservation.
 Something that I believe ecotourism, when managed properly can do.

-There are many other much more famous destinations where it made better business to focus.
-But after my visit and the privilege of observing lemurs in the rainforests of Madagascar, I felt compelled to do something.
+There are many other much more famous destinations where it made better business sense to focus.
+But after my visit to Madagascar and the privilege of observing lemurs in the wild, I felt compelled to do something.

-- Opportunity to look for Groves’dwarf lemur – the newest species of lemur that was recently discovered in Ranomafana National Park.
+- Opportunity to look for Groves’dwarf lemur.
+It’s the newest species of lemur recently discovered.

-- Observe endangered lemurs in the wild and get new dance moves from watching dancing sifakas.
+- Observe endangered lemurs in the wild.
+You may even get new dance moves from watching the dancing sifakas.